The Story of Moon Rain

 private collection

-The name Moon Rain came while watching a shower of meteorites fall over a full moon one summer night in the Gatineau Hills over 30 years ago, at the very beginning of my weaving time.
-It inspired the rya tapestry, The Night The Moon Rained.
+The name Moon Rain came while watching a shower of meteorites fall over a full moon one summer night in the Gatineau Hills over 40 years ago, at the very beginning of my weaving time.
+It inspired the rya tapestry, The Night the Moon Rained.

 During an exhibition of my tapestries at Museo Ixchel, the Museum of Textiles in Guatemala City, I learned of a Mayan legend that links weaving to the moon and the stars.
 Ixchel is the Mayan goddess of weaving, fertility and lunar cycles.
 “Moon” refers to the calendar, to the planting and harvesting of crops, and to weaving time.
 “Rain” refers to threads of inspiration and sacred knowledge that are woven into cloth to become the universal text of textiles.
 In Mayan culture the task of the weaver is a sacred one and weaving is older than recorded time.